You are here

 How are Social Security benefits taxed?

-Social Security benefits are taxed by first determining your “combined income”, which is your adjusted gross income (last amount on page 1 of your Form 1040), plus your tax exempt interest plus one-half of your Social Security benefits.
-The following chart details the percentage of benefits that are taxable based on the combined income thresholds:
+Social Security benefits are taxed by first determining your “combined income”, which is your adjusted gross income (line 7 of your Form 1040), plus your tax exempt interest plus one-half of your Social Security benefits.
+The following chart details the percentage of benefits that are then taxable based on the combined income thresholds:

 |Threshold for Benefits Taxable at 50%||Threshold for Benefits Taxable at 85%|